CHRISTUS Trinity Clinic - Physician Vice President - Ministry Medical Director

 CHRISTUS Trinity Clinic

 The Vice President serves as the senior CHRISTUS Trinity Clinic physician leader for the Ministry.
 He/she partners directly with the Ministry Hospital President to develop strategic direction for the Ministry & develop/grow relationships with independent providers as well as employed providers.
 This individual will also oversee all activities of our employed physicians and APCs, in partnership with CTC’s Vice President of Operations for the Ministry.
 He/she will be responsible for provider communication, working collaboratively with the CMO and Physician Directors of Operations.
-The Vice President will also have a weekly clinical component in which they practice medicine and see patients.
+The Vice President role will also have a weekly clinical component in which they practice medicine and see patients.

 The CTC Physician Vice President works collaboratively with the Ministry President and reports to the Clinic President.
 Direct reports include the Physician Director of Operations and Clinic Department Chiefs, as applicable.